Sameer Khan

 Universal Commerce Protocol (UCP): Launched by Google and Shopify in January 2026, UCP is an open standard that lets AI agents discover, evaluate, and transact with merchants.
 Early UCP adopters will have a significant visibility advantage in Google AI Mode and Gemini shopping experiences.

-Structured Data on Your Site: Implement Product schema markup (JSON-LD) on all product pages.
-Google's AI systems use schema to validate and enrich data from your feed.
+Structured Data on Your Site: Implement Product schema markup (JSON-LD) on all product pages — these machine-readable product attributes help Google's AI systems validate and enrich data from your feed.
 Sites with structured data see up to 30% higher visibility in AI overviews.

 Key Optimization: AI Mode queries are 23x longer than traditional search queries.
 Optimize your product descriptions for natural language queries like "comfortable work shoes for standing all day" rather than keyword strings.